dvcrn/markright/README.md

 - [Mac](https://github.com/dvcrn/dmedit/releases/download/0.1.0/dmedit.app.zip)

+(more coming soon...)

 ## Building

-dmedit is written in clojurescript.
+MarkRight is written in clojurescript.
 To build, make sure you have clojure and leiningen installed on your system.

 1. Clone this project
 2. `npm install` and `bower install`